-My.Fordham is the gateway to Fordham's online resources including Blackboard MyFiles (the University file storage system), campus and personal announcements, you Fordham Gmail and Google Apps, and registration, financial aid, bill payment, and academic course information through Banner; the student information system.
-Tutorials are online to help you navigate and customize your Portal tabs.
+My.Fordham is the gateway to Fordham's online resources including Blackboard, MyFiles (the University file storage system), campus and personal announcements, your Fordham Gmail and Google Apps, and registration, financial aid, b

 IT Support Services

 Fordham IT Customer Care is located on both the Rose Hill and Lincoln Center campuses.
 Support is available for your computer’s operating system, initial computer setup, software applications, account claiming via my.fordham.edu, e-mail access, or wired and wireless network connections.
 You can reach the IT Customer Care by phone, e-mail, visit or online service request form.

 Hours: 8am-8pm, M-F

 Telephone: (718) 817-3999

-In person help is available by visiting the IT Customer Care Centers, which in addition to the above services also provide warrantee hardware support for select vendor.
+In person help is available by visiting the IT Customer Care Centers, which in addition to the above services also provides in warrantee hardware support for select vendors.